 naomi, only the ocotillo, and on a farm in brownsville in Poets and Dreamers: Dreamers and Displaced Issue, 2018, Anne Tammel, Ed.

-five poems, “i wake the night” in Sixfold Poetry Fall 2013.
+five poems, “i wake the night” in Sixfold Poetry Fall 2013, Contributor Edited.

 “outside the cyclone fence” with artist’s eco-poetics statement in Poets for Living Waters.